raxjs/universal-api/packages/env/docs-template/README.md

 ### `isWeChatMiniProgram: boolean`
 Checks if environment is a wechat miniprogram environment.

-### `isByteDance: boolean`
+### `isByteDanceMicroApp: boolean`
-Checks if environment is a ByteDance miniprogram environment.
+Checks if environment is a bytedance microapp environment.

 ### `isQuickApp: boolean`
 Checks if environment is a quickapp environment.